Specialised training programs

 The ATLAS program continues to receive consistent positive feedback from both program facilitators and participants.
 Additionally, the sites at which the program has been delivered have reported a decrease in critical incidents and in property damage since the program was introduced.
 Correctional Site Managers have confirmed and attributed these changes to the delivery of the ATLAS program.

-In 2018, we developed a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced prisoners (remandees) in prison locations across Victoria.
+In 2018, we developed a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced and pre-trial individuals (persons on remand) in correctional facilities locations across Victoria.
 Read more on page 39 of our 2017/18 Annual Report [PDF, 2MB].

 Alternatively, you can call our Training and Development Team on (03) 8573 2222.

-Subscribe to our dedicated, monthly training newsletter, to receive upcoming professional webinars and workshops, and accredited and customised training opportunities direct to your inbox.
+Subscribe to our dedicated training newsletter, to receive upcoming professional webinars and workshops, and accredited and customised training opportunities direct to your inbox.